 This 6801 sofa has miles of style.
 Many of us get jazzed by nailhead trim and wide-turned legs ?
 The English rolled arm gives comfortable ease when reaching your book, drink, tablet on the side table or to rest your arm on.
 Though the seats cushions appear to be deep, they actually are only 25″ deep.
 Three more than the Bassett couch.
 This is why they’ve added the three large pillows. they’ll add just enough style and extra cushioning for your back not to hammock.
 These low arms will make it easy to sleep on IF it has to be called into duty.
 The side details is pretty delish too!

-I’ve personally seen this sofa and sat on it in Pearson Furniture’s showroom during High Point Market Days.
+I’ve personally seen this sofa and sat on it in Thibaut's showroom during High Point Market Days.
 This is a beautiful sectional!
 It will last a long time – same as the Massoud sofa above.
-It also has miles of style with it’s modern peg feet and the wood trim that encircles the base.
-Don’t you love the nail trim following the sofa outline?
+It also has miles of style with it’s modern peg feet and the shape of the arm.
+Love this Colorful room, and the pillows on the sofa can be changed out seasonally.

 Now that you’re convinced a deep sofa is a no-go, and you’ve seen the light, I hope you’re ready to choose a gorgeous, functional and not-jolly-giant sized sofa for your own home.
 Show me what sofas you love in the comments below!